 6. Surplus real estate will not be sold at a public or private sale for less than 75% of the appraised value as determined by averaging the property appraisals.

-Technology center owned property, other than real estate, is considered school personal property (equipment, furniture, etc.).
+Technology center-owned personal property includes all property owned by the technology center other than real estate (equipment, furniture, etc.).
 When technology center-owned personal property is no longer needed, the board may declare the property to be surplus to the needs of the technology center.
 Following such a declaration, surplus personal property may be disposed of using the following procedure:

 1. The board must declare the property surplus during a regular or special board meeting.
 The meeting agenda (or an attachment to the agenda) must contain a description of all property to be declared surplus.